Quick Call

 What does post-renovation cleaning cost in Essex?

 Price depends on three things: property size, debris volume and surface type.
 Here is how that plays out across the county.
-In our experience, the surface type often surprises clients the most.
+The surface type often surprises clients the most.
 Specifically, natural stone and quartz demand slower, gentler work.
 Therefore they add time, and time adds cost.
 A small Basildon flat after a bathroom refit might cost £180.
 A large Brentwood family home after a full extension, however, could reach £450 or more.
 In particular, heavy paint splatter and stone floors push the figure up.
 Notably, the more trades involved, the more residue we typically find.
-We found that extensions almost always cost more than single-room jobs.
 Therefore always describe the full scope when you ask for a quote.

 In particular, ask whether the quote includes window interiors and inside cabinets.
 Some cheaper estimates exclude them.
 Then they add charges on the day.